-Drug Free Clubs of America
+Drug Free Club of America

-“Making the right choice EASY!”
 DFCA is a club designed to reward students who are making drug-free choices and ensuring that these students have a solid plan to stand up to peer pressure when they may need it.
 It is designed to make the “right choice easy” and to reward students for choosing to live drug free.
 The leadership and members of the club will help plan educational opportunities for students and suggest incentives to motivate students to continue to make healthy, drug-free choices.

-Fun In Fitness
+Fun in Fitness

 Members will participate in a variety of exciting sporting activities each month.
 Meeting dates will vary based upon MND Gymnasium & Field availability.

-Girls’ Athletic Association (GAA)
+Girls Athletic Association (GAA)

-MND Academic Team (Greater Cincinnati Academic League)
+MND Academic League, (Greater Cincinnati Academic League GCAL)